smallbigcake/CybersecurityStudy/CISSP/domain/1-security-and-risk-management.md

 ### Periodic Content Reviews

+Information security is a constantly evolving field, with security threats and vulnerabilities that are forever changing.
+As such, it’s important that you regularly review the content within your security awareness, education, and training program to certify that it remains relevant.
+Content should be reviewed and updated annually, at a minimum, to ensure that there is no reference to obsolete or irrelevant technologies or terminology, and these reviews should validate that all security awareness and training materials reflect current security trends, concepts, and concerns that are relevant to your organization and industry.

 ### Program Effectiveness Evaluation

 There are several methods by which you can evaluate the effectiveness of your security awareness program.
 Some examples include the following:

-* **Training metrics:** Simple metrics like training completion rates are a great place to start when evaluating the effectiveness of your security awareness program.
+* **Training metrics:**
+Simple metrics like training completion rates are a great place to start when evaluating the effectiveness of your security awareness program.
 These types of metrics can tell you whether your training resources are reaching a sufficient percentage of your employees and may alert you if alternate delivery methods are necessary.

+* **Quizzes:**
-* **Quizzes:** This is one of the most effective methods of measuring program effectiveness through knowledge retention.
+This is one of the most effective methods of measuring program effectiveness through knowledge retention.
 Quizzes are most reliable when measuring the effectiveness of security policies and related information.
 Analysis of quiz results should be conducted to identify trends that reveal necessary modifications to your training materials; if a substantial number of your employees get the same question wrong, it likely means you need to provide further (or clearer) information about that topic.

-* **Security awareness days or weeks:** By sponsoring security awareness days or weeks, you not only have an opportunity to provide security education, but you can also use this as an opportunity to solicit feedback from your employees on the program itself.
+* **Security awareness days or weeks:**
+By sponsoring security awareness days or weeks, you not only have an opportunity to provide security education, but you can also use this as an opportunity to solicit feedback from your employees on the program itself.
 You can provide attendees with anonymous questionnaires that allow them to express their opinion about the current program and propose new ideas on content delivery.

-* **Inherent evaluation:** As previously stated, you can also measure the effectiveness of your awareness program by evaluating your organization's overall security posture.
+* **Inherent evaluation:**
+As previously stated, you can also measure the effectiveness of your awareness program by evaluating your organization's overall security posture.
 Certain metrics, such as the number of phishing emails and other security issues reported to IT, can provide a great deal of insight into the effectiveness of your program.
 As your company's employees are increasingly educated on security risks, you should start to see the number of self-reported security issues rise.
 It's better to see a rise in reported suspected issues than a rise in successful compromises.

-#### Inherent Risk
-Inherent risk is the level of natural, native, or default risk that exists in an environment, system, or product prior to any risk management efforts being performed.
-Inherent risk can exist due to the supply chain, developer operations, design and architecture of a system, or the knowledge and skill base of an organization.
-Inherent risk is also known as initial risk or starting risk.
-This is the risk that is identified by the risk assessment process.

-#### Residual Risk
-Once safeguards, security controls, and countermeasures are implemented, the risk that remains is known as residual risk.
-Residual risk consists of threats to specific assets against which upper management chooses not to implement a response.
-In other words, residual risk is the risk that management has chosen to accept rather than mitigate.
-In most cases, the presence of residual risk indicates that the cost/benefit analysis showed that the available safeguards were not cost-effective deterrents.

-#### Total Risk
-Total risk is the amount of risk an organization would face if no safeguards were implemented.

-#### Controls Gap
-The controls gap is the amount of risk that is reduced by implementing safeguards.

-> threats * vulnerabilities * asset value = total risk

-> total risk – controls gap = residual risk